 8. Bear Creek Lake Park, Lakewood

 Where the urban landscape of Denver gives way to the scenic foothills, this easy-to-find fishing hole awaits.
 The whole family will love hanging out on the piers to pull in trout, bass, bluegill and perch from the big, scenic lake.
 For more ideas on exploring Bear Creek Lake Park, head to the visitors center, where you can see wildlife exhibits, talk to park rangers and plan your trip.

 In the shadow of the majestic San Juan Mountains rests this humble little lake, which is perfect for kids because you can drive right up to it, there's ample casting room and the banks aren't steep.
 Plus, everyone will catch something because stocked trout, sunfish, bass and catfish thrive in its waters.
 Sneak a little education into your fishing trip by learning about Chief Ouray, his wife Chipeta and more American Indian history at the Ute Indian Museum that is located within the Chipeta Lake State Wildlife Area.

 10. Rocky Mountain National Park, Estes Park

 One of the best things about fishing this alpine paradise is the unlimited variety.
 On the west side of the park, Lake Granby, Grand Lake and Shadow Lake provide commercial marinas and boating around some of the largest bodies of water in Colorado.
-On the east side, Lake Estes and Lake Marys are smaller and offer a more rustic and private outing.
+On the east side, Lake Estes and Mary's Lake are smaller and offer a more rustic and private outing.
 You can also add another level of adventure by scheduling a horseback ride that takes you to and from some more exotic fishing spots, or camp in the park and hit a bunch of different ones.